Progressive-Insurance/oculr-ngx/docs/display-directive.md

 <div [mnclDispay]="{ eventId: 'myDisplay' }">Something being displayed</div>
 ```

 An `Event` type object is being used in this property binding.
-There are other properties that can be set on the `Event` object, which you can read about more in the [deeper dive section](#deeper-dive) below.
+There are other properties that can be set on the `Event` object, which you can read about more in the [Event]() documentation.
 To minimize the amount of content done in the component's template, it is recommended to prepare any analytic `Event` objects in the `ngOnInit()` of the component.

 ```typescript
 import { Event } from 'monocle-ngx';